 A good way to jump-start your use of Universal Descriptors is to import our list of suggested descriptors (this will place them in the ~ Rem in your knowledge base).
 But don't stop there – since these are just Rems, you can customize them or create your own as you desire, group them into categories and color-code them, or even add new prefixes at the beginning.
 You should fine-tune your knowledge base to optimize your own thinking.

 If you're familiar with Templates, they may at first appear very similar to Universal Descriptors.
 Both templates and Universal Descriptors help create clean and consistent structures across many different Concepts.
 However, they have different ideal use cases.

 Templates are useful when you have a bunch of concepts that follow the same pattern, and you want to ask the same questions (properties) about all of them.
 Things like chemical elements, algorithms, words in a foreign language, or biographical details of people are good examples here.

 Universal descriptors are useful for abstract properties that cut across many different types of knowledge with different patterns.
 For instance, an ~Advantage would be relevant when talking about chemical elements as used in engineering, as well as political policies, productivity tools, and more.

-It's valid and even common to have a slot that is also a universal descriptor.
+It's valid and even common to have a property that is also a universal descriptor.
 For instance, if you're studying treatments for a disease, each treatment probably has ~Advantages, ~Disadvantages, a ~Why Works, and so on.
-You might choose to create a #Treatment template that includes each of these universal descriptors as a slot.
+You might choose to create a #Treatment template that includes each of these universal descriptors as a property.